Institute of Chartered Accountants of India: Motto

 The motto of the ICAI is Ya Aeshu Suptaeshu Jagruti (Sanskrit), which literally means "a person who is awake in those that sleep".
 It is a quotation from the Katha Upanishad.
 It was given to the ICAI at the time of its formation in 1949 by Sri Aurobindo as a part of its emblem.
 CA. C. S. Shastri, a Chartered Accountant from Chennai went to Sri Aurobindo and requested him through a letter to give an emblem to the newly formed Institute of which he was an elected member from the Southern India.
 In reply to this request, Sri Aurobindo gave him the emblem with a Garuda, the mythical eagle in the center and a quotation from the Upanishad: Ya Aeshu Suptaeshu Jagruti.
 The emblem along with the motto was placed at the first meeting of the Council of the Institute and was accepted amongst many other emblems placed by other members of the council.

 Apart from its emblem, ICAI also has a separate logo for its members.
 As a part of a brand building exercise, ICAI introduced this separate new CA logo for the use of its members in 2007.
 The logo is free for use by all members of ICAI subject to certain conditions.
 The logo was launched by the then Minister of Corporate Affairs, Prem Chand Gupta at the occasion of the Chartered Accountant Day (1 July) in the presence of the then President of ICAI Sunil Talati.
 Members of ICAI cannot use the ICAI emblem, but they are encouraged to use the CA logo instead on their official stationery.

 ICAI is a founder member of the International Federation of Accountants (IFAC), South Asian Federation of Accountants (SAFA), and Confederation of Asian and Pacific Accountants (CAPA) and International Innovation Network (IIN).
 ICAI is an Associate member of the Chartered Accountants Worldwide, and a member of International Valuation Standards Council (IVSC).

+Through its Global Trade & Services Committee, ICAI has expanded its international footprint, establishing a presence across 85 global cities in 47 countries to enhance professional opportunities and global mobility for Indian CAs.

 Membership

 Members of the Institute are known as Chartered Accountants.
 Becoming a member requires passing the prescribed examinations, 24 months of practical training and meeting other requirements under the Act and Regulations.
-The institute has more than 4,30,000 members currently.
+The institute has 4,00,000 members currently.